TrellixVulnTeam/swahilipython_SCMU/Doc/library/imp.rst

 .. function:: acquire_lock()

-   Acquire the interpreter's global import lock for the current thread.
+   Acquire the interpreter's global agiza lock for the current thread.
-   This lock should be used by import hooks to ensure thread-safety when importing modules.
+   This lock should be used by agiza hooks to ensure thread-safety when importing modules.

-   Once a thread has acquired the import lock, the same thread may acquire it again without blocking; the thread must release it once for each time it has acquired it.
+   Once a thread has acquired the agiza lock, the same thread may acquire it again without blocking; the thread must release it once for each time it has acquired it.